derhauck/kapigen/doc/cli.md

 ## CLI
 Kapigen CLI is a tool to generate Gitlab pipelines based on configuration files.
 It is an abstraction of the `.gitlab-ci.yml` syntax Gitlab uses.
-The goal it so enable  developers to leverage GitLab's CI/CD capabilities without needing extensive expertise in pipeline configuration.
+The goal is to enable developers to leverage GitLab's CI/CD capabilities without needing extensive expertise in pipeline configuration.

 ### Commands